newatoms/beta/projects/automation/post.md

 > “The factory of the future will have only two employees: a man and a dog.
 The man will be there to feed the dog.
 The dog will be there to keep the man from touching the equipment.”

+This might eventually apply to factories, but there are a lot of jobs (luckily) that still need human brains.

 <img src="https://i.imgur.com/15e8adM.gif" alt="Automated egg splitting" width=100% />
 See what an awesome job this robot is doing.
 Imagine having to split all those eggs manually!